AICrossSim/PLENA/compiler/doc/plena_isa_spec.md

 **Description:**

 Fetch an (BLEN, MLEN) vector from the Vector SRAM using the address provided by `rs1` and an (MLEN, BLEN) matrix from the Matrix SRAM using the address provided by `rs2`.
 Then, perform an array of dot products.
 The result matrix (BLEN, BLEN) is internally accumulated in every PE of the systolic array.
+0 is a placeholder here, it does not have the write access to the Vector SRAM.

 **Example:**
 ```asm